-1. RICHARD SPENCER IS A LEADER ON THE ALT RIGHT.
+1. RICHARD SPENCER IS AN ALT RIGHT LEADER.

 2. SPENCER IS A WHITE SUPREMACIST WHO HAS BECOME MORE OPENLY ANTI-SEMITIC IN RECENT YEARS.

-3. SPENCER HAS BEEN INVOLVED IN A NUMBER OF PUBLICATIONS AND ORGANIZATIONS, AND HAD HIS START IN THE CONSERVATIVE MOVEMENT.
+3. SPENCER HAS BEEN INVOLVED IN A NUMBER OF PUBLICATIONS AND ORGANIZATIONS, AND GOT HIS START IN THE CONSERVATIVE MOVEMENT.

 4. SPENCER HOPES TO ATTRACT YOUNG, EDUCATED WHITES TO THE WHITE SUPREMACIST MOVEMENT.

-Spencer holds yearly events, including an annual NPI conference which he encourages college students to attend.
-The 2016 conference attracted between 200 and 300 people, many of them young.
-This was a marked increase over the previous year’s conference, which attracted around 120 to 175 people.
-Spencer has embraced the young Internet activists who are part of the alt right and have created memes, symbols and language that often deride and harass others.
+Spencer organizes a number of annual events, including the NPI conference, which he encourages college students to attend.
+The 2016 conference was attended by 200 to 300 people, many of them young.
+This was a marked increase over the previous year’s conference, which attracted 120 to 175 people.
+Spencer has embraced the young internet activists who are part of the alt right and have created memes, symbols and language that often deride and harass others.

 5. SPENCER WAS JAILED IN HUNGARY AND IS BANNED FROM VISITING GREAT BRITAIN.